microsoft/finops-toolkit/README.md

 <br>

-## Get started
+## 📗 Get started

 Looking to learn more about FinOps toolkit and how to get started?
-See [FinOps toolkit documentation](./docs).
+See [FinOps toolkit documentation ➡️](./docs)

 <br>

-## Contributing
+## 👨‍💻 Contributing

 There are many ways to participate.
 From reporting bugs and requesting features to reviewing or even making code changes.
-Please see the [contribution guide](./CONTRIBUTING.md) to get started.
+See the [contribution guide ➡️](./CONTRIBUTING.md)

 <br>